olimorris/VectorCode/docs/cli.md

 project-local config file is present, the global configuration file is ignored to avoid confusion.

-If you skip `vectorcode init`, VectorCode may still work but you have to make sure that you run any `vectorcode` command in the directory where you vectorised your code, because VectorCode defaults to the current working directory as the path to the embedding collection.
+If you skip `vectorcode init`, VectorCode will look for a directory that contains `.git/` subdirectory and use it as the _project root_.
+In this case, the default global configuration will be used.
+If `.git/` does not exist, VectorCode falls back to using the current working directory as the _project root_.

 ### Configuring VectorCode
 The JSON configuration file may hold the following values: